How to Apply – Canadians and Permanent Residents

 - Certificate and Diploma Programs: $105 per application/program;

-- Cyber Defense and Cloud Administration, Network and Computer Technology, and Software Developer Programs: $215 per application/program (includes PAT fee)
+- Cyber Defense and Cloud Administration, Network and Computer Technology, and Software Developer Programs: $215 per application/program (includes PAT/TPAT fee)

 All application fees are non-refundable and non-transferrable.